Tony Greig: Early life and career

-Greig was born to a Scottish immigrant father and a South African-born mother, and was educated at Queen's College, Queenstown, South Africa.
+Greig was born to a Scottish father, Alexander 'Sandy' Greig, an RAF officer posted to Queenstown, Union of South Africa, and a South African-born mother, and was educated at Queen's College, Queenstown.
 Many former Sussex players had been recruited to coach the cricket team at Queen's College—during Greig's schooldays, Jack Oakes, Alan Oakman, Ian Thomson, Ron Bell, Richard Langridge and Mike Buss all came from overseas for off-season work.
 All of them noticed Greig's developing abilities which, after a first-class debut for Border in the Currie Cup, led to a trial at Sussex when Greig was 19.
 Greig's father helped him decide between university study or pursuit of the Sussex offer.
 "He used to slam into me for not reading enough, for being generally immature.
 He would look at me sometimes and say 'Boy, when I was your age I was fighting a war', but in the end he grinned and said: 'Go over to England for one year, one year mind, and see what you can do'".

 After Greig scored 156 in 230 minutes against a strong Lancashire attack in his first game for Sussex, his future direction changed irrevocably.
 He wrote a brief note to his father, telling him he would not be coming back to go to university.
 Greig set a goal of making the England Test team in six years, though he returned to play in South Africa during the winter for a number of years, eventually transferring to Eastern Province for the 1970–71 season.